bloominstituteoftechnology/ios-sprint-challenge-favorite-artists/README.md

 ## Before you begin

-You will be using is [The Audio DB Website](theaudiodb.com) to display a list of the top ten most loved tracks by an artist that the user enters.
-You can find its API's documentation [here](https://www.theaudiodb.com/api_guide.php)
+You will be using is [The Audio DB Website](theaudiodb.com) to get information about an artist that the user searches for.
+The API's documentation is [here](https://www.theaudiodb.com/api_guide.php)

 ## Requirements